Stress Clinical Services and Research / Yale Stress Center

 A full spectrum of services is offered by a multi-disciplinary team at a range of intensity levels.
 Services aim to expand awareness of the effects of stress on the mind, body, and behavior, and teach skills targeting the effects of stress and maladaptive behaviors.

-The primary populations served at the Stress Center include: Individuals at risk for or experiencing stress related chronic medical conditions and diseases, such as hypertension, heart disease, obesity and metabolic syndrome, Type II diabetes, and some types of cancers; individuals with stress related substance addictions, such as alcohol, cocaine, and nicotine, as well as behavioral addictions; and individuals with mood disorders, anxiety disorders, and adjustment disorders.
+The primary populations served at the Stress Center include: Individuals at risk for or experiencing stress related chronic medical conditions and diseases, such as hypertension, heart disease, obesity and metabolic syndrome, Type II diabetes, fibromyalgia, and some types of cancers; individuals with stress related substance addictions, such as alcohol, cocaine, and nicotine, as well as behavioral addictions; and individuals with mood disorders, anxiety disorders, personality disorders and adjustment disorders.

-This internship track follows the scientist-practitioner model, training interns for careers with competence in both scientific research and clinical practice.
+This internship track follows the scientist-practitioner model, training fellows for careers with competence in both scientific research and clinical practice.
 Fellows will work closely with a team of psychologists, dietitians, MBSR instructors, psychiatrists, nurses, and others with training in health psychology, exercise physiology, endocrinology and mind/body approaches.
 An individualized plan of clinical and research training will be developed for each fellow, based on strengths and interests of the fellow and consistent with training program requirements.
 Individual and group supervision on clinical care and research will be provided.

 Mindfulness Based Stress Reduction Program: